biotope/biotope-element/docs/typescript.md

 Additionally, we have also established clear and predictable member-access for all properties and functions `biotope-element` provides.

-Here are two examples of components that encorporate most of what you can see in these docs, so that you don't need to scour them to look for that little piece of the puzzle that `tsc` is complaining about.
+Here are two examples of components that incorporate most of what you can see in these docs, so that you don't need to scour them to look for that little piece of the puzzle that `tsc` is complaining about.